lierdakil/pandoc-crossref/README.md

 \#132).
 To get sane Haskell build environment, you need to install `haskell-platform` package (`yum install haskell-platform`).

-While on topic, if you don't want to rebuild Pandoc itself from source, make sure you have `pandoc` and `ghc-pandoc-devel` yum packages before attempting to build pandoc-crossref.
+While on topic, if you don't want to rebuild pandoc itself from source, make sure you have `pandoc` and `ghc-pandoc-devel` yum packages before attempting to build pandoc-crossref.